TharinduTS/More_efficient_pop_comp_new/README.md

 ```

 # ** For some reason, my script had missed a few population combinations.
 So I added them to the last set of comparisons, manually. ********
+# I had to amnually correct some file names because some arrays use 01,02 etc while others use 1,2.
+Please check this if you run into any issues

 ********and remove extra title from combination 1*****